Jcanno/best-queue/README.md

 - Stop()

-	- **description**:  `Stop` will stop and reinit the queue, the result of finished task will be clear too.
+	- **description**:  `Stop` will stop and reinit the queue, the result of finished task will be cleared too.

 	- **type**: `Function`